Melbourne Product Liability

 Products can be dangerous in a variety of ways.
 A product can be defective if it is poorly manufactured on an individual basis, and that instance of improper manufacturing led directly to your injury.

 Worse than a manufacturing error is a design error, which makes a product inherently dangerous or defective instead of in single instances.
-This means the whole line of products using that design is defective, and might have greater implications on your case your attorney can shed light on.
+This means the whole line of products using that design is defective, and might have greater implications on your case your lawyer can shed light on.

 Marketing defects involve false advertising or claims.
 Commonly, these types of claims are filed against pharmaceutical companies who overstate the positive effects of using their product, or minimize side effects.
 False marketing can occur in any industry, however, so be on the lookout.